mgallo185/IT202-003/public_html/Project/Proposal.md

        - Screenshot #5: ![image](https://user-images.githubusercontent.com/89924299/141134004-814bee05-0a8a-4615-ab75-6c0717903530.png)
        - Screenshot #5 description: The result of Screenshot 4 results in the password not being changed because I inputed the wrong current password

 - Milestone 2
+ - [ ] \(mm/dd/yyyy of completion) Pick a simple game to implement, anything that generates a score that’s more advanced than a simple random number generator
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
+  - [ ] \(mm/dd/yyyy of completion) The system will save the user’s score at the end of the game if the user is logged in
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
+  - [ ] \(mm/dd/yyyy of completion) The user will be able to see their last 10 scores
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
+  - [ ] \(mm/dd/yyyy of completion) Create functions that output the following scoreboards
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show

 - Milestone 3
 - Milestone 4